tacyber17/my-data-app/README.md

-Professional Data Analysis App
+Professional Data Analysis App:

 This is a professional, multi-page web application built with Streamlit for comprehensive data analysis and visualization.
 It provides a clean, interactive environment for users to upload their own data, generate insightful charts, and view key performance indicators (KPIs) in a dynamic dashboard.

-Features
+Features:

 The application is structured into the following pages, accessible via the sidebar navigation:

 Home: A welcoming landing page with a brief description of the app's purpose and functionalities.